Zacch Adedeji

-Zacch Adelabu Adedeji (born January 8, 1978) is a Nigerian accountant who is currently the Executive Chairman of the Federal Inland Revenue Service (FIRS).
+Zacch Adelabu Adedeji (born January 8, 1978) is a Nigerian accountant who is currently the Executive Chairman of the Nigeria Revenue Service.
 He previously was the Commissioner for Finance in Oyo State from June 2011 to May 2015.

 Early life and education

 Adedeji was born on January 8, 1978, in Ogbomosho, Oyo State.
 He holds a National Diploma in Accountancy from the Federal Polytechnic, Ede, Osun State.
 He then pursued a Bachelor of Science degree in Management & Accounting at Obafemi Awolowo University (OAU), Ile-Ife, Osun State, where he graduated with a First-Class honor.

 Adedeji obtained a Master of Science degree in Accounting from OAU.
 He later attended the Harvard Kennedy School of Government in the United States where he completed an Executive Course in Economic Development.
 In 2023, Adedeji earned a Doctor of Philosophy in Accounting from Obafemi Awolowo University, Ile-Ife.

 Career

 Adedeji's career began with a managerial position at the multinational corporation Procter and Gamble (P&G).
 He held other roles at P&G, including Corporate Finance Manager (West Africa) and Finance Leader for SAP Implementation Project.

 He was appointed as the Commissioner for Finance, Oyo State by then–Governor of Oyo State, Abiola Ajimobi from 2011 to 2015.
 He was later appointed as the Executive Secretary of National Sugar Development Council (NSDC) during the administration of President Muhammadu Buhari.
 In the roll, he established the Nigeria Sugar Institute.

 In September 2023, he was appointed by President Bola Ahmed Tinubu as the Executive Chairman of Federal Inland Revenue Service (FIRS), the agency responsible for assessing, collecting, and accounting for taxes accruing to the Federal Government of Nigeria.
 Before his appointment as Executive Chairman of FIRS, Adedeji also served as the Special Adviser to the President on Revenue.